kevbuh/froog/docs/tensors.md

 # Functions

-The other base class in froog is the class Function.
+The other base class in froog is the class UOP.
 It keeps track of input tensors and tensors that need to be saved for backward passes

 ```def __init__(self, *tensors)```: takes in an argument of tensors, which are then saved.